 Prof. Dr. Muhammad KHALID

 Prof. Dr. Muhammad Khalid is a veterinarian trained from the College of Veterinary Sciences, Lahore and had MSc (Hons) in Animal Reproduction.
 He obtained his PhD from the University of Nottingham, UK, during which he worked on the control of gonadotrophins release.
-His interest in neuroendocrinology made him to move to the University of Illinois, Urbana-Champaign, USA where he worked with Professor Gary Jackson on the Control of GnRH release using Push-pull perfusion technique.
-He was then teaching as Assistant Professor in the college of Veterinary Sciences, Lahore for a period of 3 years.
-Subsequently, he joined university of Nottingham, UK as a Research fellow to work on defective luteal function in ruminants before moving to the Royal Veterinary College in 1999.
+His interest in neuroendocrinology made him move to the University of Illinois, Urbana-Champaign, the USA where he worked with Professor Gary Jackson on the Control of GnRH release using the Push-pull perfusion technique.
+He was then taught as Assistant Professor in the College of Veterinary Sciences, Lahore for a period of 3 years.
+Subsequently, he joined University of Nottingham, UK as a Research Fellow to work on defective luteal function in ruminants before moving to the Royal Veterinary College in 1999.
 At the RVC, his research has expanded to include urinary incontinence in the dog along with different aspects of ruminant reproduction.
-Currently, he is interested in investigating the mechanisms involved in relaxation of cervix on which he is going to talk about.
-He has over 100 research papers published in peer-review journals and is a Diplomat of European College of Animal Reproduction (ECAR).
+Currently, he is interested in investigating the mechanisms involved in the relaxation of the cervix on which he is going to talk about.
+He has over 100 research papers published in peer-review journals and is a Diplomat of the European College of Animal Reproduction (ECAR).

 Prof. Dr. Adem KAMALAK